 Brand Name: Examples include Alka-Seltzer and Medi-Seltzer

-Alka-Seltzer effervescent tablets is used for:
+Alka-Seltzer effervescent tablets are used for:

 Treating headaches, body aches, pain, heartburn, acid indigestion, and sour stomach.
 It may also be used for other conditions as determined by your doctor.

-Alka-Seltzer effervescent tablets is an antacid and analgesic combination.
+Alka-Seltzer effervescent tablets are an antacid and analgesic combination.
 Aspirin, the analgesic, works by inhibiting several different chemical processes within the body causing pain and inflammation.
 The antacid works by neutralizing stomach acid and relieving symptoms.